fjp/fjp.github.io/collections/_design-patterns/state-pattern.md

 }
 {% endhighlight %}

+The `GumballMachine` class instantiates all concrete states and provides all possible action methods to the user.
 The action methods of this `Context` class delegate the work to the currently set state, which is stored in the `state` member.

+The rest of the states are implemented next.

+{% highlight java %}

+{% endhighlight %}

+{% highlight java %}

+{% endhighlight %}

 {% highlight java %}